 Station Tours are available seven days a week at 10 a.m., 2 p.m. and 7 p.m. (tours are approximately 45 minutes in duration) at any of our locations:

-Assisted fire drills provides organizations, schools, multi-residential and commercial locations with assistance in assessing and conducting fire evacuation practices.
+Assisted Fire Drills provides organizations, schools, multi-residential and commercial locations with assistance in assessing and conducting fire evacuation practices.
 These are beneficial for several reasons, including:

 Adult safety presentations are available with a variety of topics and can be combined to make up a 30-45 minute presentation.
 Topics include:

-Please understand the attending fire crew is on duty and my be called away if an emergency occurs. .
+Please understand the attending fire crew is on duty and my be called away if an emergency occurs.

-We have been invited to a lot of birthday parties lately!
-We appreciate your support and would love to drive by each and every party, but our crews need to be available to respond to emergency calls at a moment’s notice.
+While we appreciate your support and would love to drive by each and every party, our crews need to be available to respond to emergency calls at a moment’s notice.

 If you are requesting a celebration for a child between the ages 3 and 12, have a special circumstance, or will be celebrating an even greater milestone such as age 75 or older, please fill out this request form (pdf) and email it to fire.department@airdrie.ca five business days prior to your special day so we can accommodate your request.